huntabyte/shadcn-svelte/sites/docs/src/content/installation/manual.md

 ### Configure utils

-You'll want to create a `cn` helper to make it easier to conditionally add Tailwind CSS classes.
-Additionally, you'll want to add the custom transition that is used by various components.
+You'll want to create a `cn` helper to make it easier to conditionally add and merge Tailwind CSS classes.

 ```ts title="src/lib/utils.ts"
 import { type ClassValue, clsx } from "clsx";